COVID-19 Resources and Research

 The LVCVA continues to work closely with state and local officials, public health officials, and partners in the hospitality industry to keep the city and its residents safe and healthy, as we know that many of those most significantly impacted include hospitality workers and businesses.
 While we work every day on the destination’s response to the virus, we are also preparing our industry for recovery.

-Recently the LVCVA launched its citywide Vegas Smart campaign to encourage visitors to stay smart and stay healthy while enjoying the destination.
+The LVCVA’s citywide Vegas Smart campaign was launched to encourage visitors to stay smart and stay healthy while enjoying the destination.
 For more information, as well as links to each resort partner’s healthy and safety plan, click here.

 For more information and resources regarding Gov. Sisolak’s Updated Guidance for Safe Gatherings, please visit nvhealthresponse.nv.gov.